Nick-Menzhuber/Horiseon/README.md

 ## Description

 Using starter code for the Horiseon home page, I have completed a code refactor to improve code readability and accessibility while retaining all orginal styling and functionality.
+(Test)

 ## Installation